 Nonlinear optics is a critical technology for applications such as optical communications, instrumentation and biomedicine.
 It is the most promising approach for optical processing, by enabling a modification of the properties of a light stream by itself or by using other light streams.
-Originally demanding high-power lasers and long interaction lengths, nonlinear optics can now be achieved with low power light sources and small footprint devices, owing to the progress in highly nonlinear fibers and waveguides, quasi-phase-matched materials, semiconductors, and photonic-crystal media.
+Originally demanding high-power lasers and long interaction lengths, nonlinear optics can now be achieved with low power light sources and miniaturized devices, owing to the progress in highly nonlinear fibers and waveguides, quasi-phase-matched materials, semiconductors, and photonic-crystal media.

 AlKadry, Alaa (Post-doctoral researcher)

 Lan, Yang (PhD)

 Vanier, Francis (PhD, cosupervised with Yves-Alain Peter, École Polytechnique)